buildingSMART/IDS/Documentation/developer-guide.md

 Optional | 0 | unbounded
 Prohibited | 0 | 0

-Although other permutations of `minOccurs` and `maxOccurs` may exist, they do not have any meaning.
+Other configurations of `minOccurs` and `maxOccurs` are currently not allowed.

 ## Available developer libraries